 Module Clean-up activities СОМ Terminate: • Issue a request to stop sending signals (I-PDU groups) for the terminated partition.
 Restart: • Issue a request to stop sending signals (I-PDU groups) for the partition being restarted.
 After other cleanup activities are finished, sending of signals is started again and their values are re-initialized.
 ComM Terminate: Issue a "No communication" request on behalf of the partition to ComM.
 Restart: Issue a "No communication" request on behalf of the partition to ComM.
-DCM Terminate: • No explicit clean-up necessary.
+DCM No explicit clean-up necessary.
 However, calls from DCM to terminated partitions will be left unanswered.
 The RTE will indicate a time-out to the caller.
 Restart: No explicit clean-up necessary.
 However, calls from DCM to will be left unanswered during restart.
-The RTE will indicate a time- out to the caller.
+The RTE will indicate a time-out to the caller.

-Module Clean-up activities DEM Terminate: No explicit clean-up necessary.
+Module Clean-up activities DEM No explicit clean-up necessary.
 However, monitors contained in terminated partitions need to be managed, e.g., shut off.
 Restart: Run-time information of monitors located in the restarted partition needs to be managed.
-EcuM Terminate: • Issue a RUN request for the partition in order to avoid an ECU shutdown during termination.
-When clean-up is completed, the RUN request can be cancelled.
-Restart: • Issue a RUN request for the partition in order to avoid an ECU shutdown during restart.
-When clean-up is completed, the RUN request can be cancelled.
-The SW-Cs of the partition will issue RUN requests when execution commences.
+EcuM Terminate: • Avoid shutdown, sleep, or reset of the ECU by requesting a certain mode to EcuM-Fixed or to the BswM.
+When clean-up is completed, this request can be cancelled.
+Avoid shutdown, sleep, or reset of the ECU by requesting a certain mode to EcuM-Fixed or to the BswM.
+When clean-up is completed, this request can be cancelled.
+The SW-Cs of the partition will issue similar requests when execution commences.
 NvM Invalidate relevant blocks belonging to the partition (note that not all blocks of a partition may require invalidation).
 Outstanding requests from the terminated partition shall be removed from the job queue.
 Restart: No impact.
 Restart activities and consistency checks for NvM must be handled by the SW-Cs.
 This may include invalidating invalid blocks after a restart.
-Note: An integrator may decide which blocks can be "trusted" also in
+Note: An integrator may decide which blocks can be "trusted" also in case of a termination.
+This makes different policies for "normal" shutdown and "exceptional" shutdown of partitions possible.

 Module Clean-up activities WdgM Terminate: • Stop all supervised entities belonging to the partition.
-The integrator has to choose either to temporarily stop the supervision during restart or configure the watchdog by taking the time to restart the partition into account RTE Terminate: The local RTE of the partition has already been notified by the Protection Hook that the partition is being terminated.
+Restart: The integrator has to choose either to temporarily stop the supervision during restart or configure the watchdog by taking the time to restart the partition into account RTE Terminate: The local RTE of the partition has already been notified by the Protection Hook that the partition is being terminated.
 No further actions necessary.
 Once all clean-up activities in the BSW have been completed and the partition is ready for execution again, the RTE needs to be restarted.
 IoHwAb Terminate: • Set relevant IOs of IoHwAb to proper values.
 This is likely to be very application specific.
-Restart: • Reset relevant IOs of IoHwAb to proper values.
+Restart: Reset relevant IOs of IoHwAb to proper values.
 This is likely to be very application specific.
 CDD Terminate: • Notify relevant CDDs that the partition is being terminated.
 The CDDs will then have to take appropriate actions.
 Restart: • Notify relevant CDDs that the partition is being restarted.
 The CDDs will then have to take appropriate actions